Discrete Differential Geometry for $C^{1,1}$ Hyperbolic Surfaces of Non-Constant Curvature: Introduction

-The organization of this document is as follows.
-In section \ref{sec:contLeli}, we derive the Lelieuvre formulas for a surface of non-constant negative curvature.
+The organization of this paper is as follows.
+In section \ref{sec:contLeli}, we present a self-contained derivation of the Lelieuvre formulas for a surface of non-constant negative curvature.
 In section \ref{sec:discLeli}, we develop the discrete analog to the continuous Lelieuvre formulas.
 In section \ref{sec:geodesic}, we describe a fast marching method for computing geodesic distance on triangulated manifolds, which will allow us to generate surfaces with prescribed negative curvature depending on the geodesic distance.
 In section \ref{sec:amsler}, we apply our methods to generate Amsler surfaces with non-constant negative curvature.
-Finally, in section \ref{sec:branch}, we describe how the method of ``surgery" developed by \cite{Toby} can be adapted to our scenario, and thus we can generate Amsler-type surfaces with branch points that allow for buckling and subwrinkling. \\
+In section \ref{sec:branch}, we describe how the method of ``surgery" developed by \cite{Toby} can be adapted to our scenario, and thus generate $C^{1,1}$ surfaces with branch points that allow for buckling and subwrinkling.
+While sections \ref{sec:amsler} and \ref{sec:branch} utilize a disk-like geometry, in section \ref{sec:strip_geometry}, we present a further application of our methods in a geometry which models the edge of a torn plastic strip as studied in \cite{Sharon2004Leaves,Plastic1}.
+Finally, in appendix \ref{sec:convProof}, we give a proof that our iterative algorithm for generating a discrete surface of prescribed, non-constant, negative Gauss curvature does indeed converge.